ryanbates1990/dnd/Random Ideas.md

 # IDEA FOR BBEG
 - runs a fight ring in the underbelly of cloudspire, wants to harness beasts from the Jungle to fight people in his arena

+# Dungeon idea
+- Natural tunnel created by a large wyrm like being.. who's remains are findable.
+Traversing the tunnels turns into evidence of manmade interference.